SA5NNN/VLF-Receiver/README.md

 The rod was the largest I could find in material 33, that is MnZn that is excellent at building inductance with each turn of the wire.
 It is R33-050-750 at http://www.amidon.de/contents/de/d649.html.
 This is supposed to have a permiability of 800 wich is fantastic!

+I took around 3 dm of wire out to the side to use as a connection, then started to wind the wire by rotating the rod in my hand and using a finger to stear the wire slowly past the rods length.
+I wound only the center 2/3 of the rod, thinking the ends should be free for some reason.
+According to Paul, this needs quite a few turns, like several hundreds, maybe even close to a thousand!
+It all depends on the material.
+Pauls experience seems to indicate a lot of issues with wrong information when bying etc. I came to the conclusion that I have to somehow meassure the inductance to see where I was.
+I sanded off the plastic coating of the end of the wire then after many many turns sanded off as small part of the wire as I could so I got into electrical connection with the wire.
+Then
+I meassured the inductance at 10 kHz and it was much to small (<30 mH).
+I decided not to retouch the coating, maybe nail polish could have resealed the wire?
+But it appears very unlikely that the test patches I do, should come into contact with eachother and short out, and even if they do, I can just wind more to compensate.
+This turned out to work, I never had a short on those small patches so I believe as long as you deo not do them all the time, it's fine without resealing the coating.

+Next I went for my power tool, opening the chuck and tried to insert the end of the rod padded with a bit of paper, it worked!
+I tightened enough to remove slack, but put no preassure on the rod as it is pretty fragile.